-- 1. The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, paragraphs (a) and (c), subject to the provisions of this article. - The Court may exercise jurisdiction only with respect to crimes of aggression committed one year after the ratification or acceptance of the amendments by thirty States Parties. - 3.
-The Court shall exercise jurisdiction over the crime of aggression in accordance with this article, subject to a decision to be taken after 1 January 2017 by the same majority of States Parties as is required for the adoption of an amendment to the Statute. - 4.
-The Court may, in accordance with article 12, exercise jurisdiction over a crime of aggression, arising from an act of aggression committed by a State Party, unless that State Party has previously declared that it does not accept such jurisdiction by lodging a declaration with the Registrar.
-The withdrawal of such a declaration may be effected at any time and shall be considered by the State Party within three years. - 5.
-In respect of a State that is not a party to this Statute, the Court shall not exercise its jurisdiction over the crime of aggression when committed by that State's nationals or on its territory.
+"1.
+The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, paragraphs (a) and (c), subject to the provisions of this article.

+The Court may exercise jurisdiction only with respect to crimes of aggression committed one year after the ratification or acceptance of the amendments by thirty States Parties.

+3. The Court shall exercise jurisdiction over the crime of aggression in accordance with this article, subject to a decision to be taken after 1 January 2017 by the same majority of States Parties as is required for the adoption of an amendment to the Statute.

+4. The Court may, in accordance with article 12, exercise jurisdiction over a crime of aggression, arising from an act of aggression committed by a State Party, unless that State Party has previously declared that it does not accept such jurisdiction by lodging a declaration with the Registrar.
+The withdrawal of such a declaration may be effected at any time and shall be considered by the State Party within three years.

+5. In respect of a State that is not a party to this Statute, the Court shall not exercise its jurisdiction over the crime of aggression when committed by that State's nationals or on its territory.

-- 6. Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
-The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents. - 7.
-Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression. - 8.
-Where no such determination is made within six months after the date of notification, the Prosecutor may proceed with the investigation in respect of a crimeof aggression, provided that the Pre-Trial Division has authorized the commencement of the investigation in respect of a crime of aggression in accordance with the procedure contained in article 15, and the Security Council has not decided otherwise in accordance with article 16. - 9.
-A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - 10.
-This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5.
+6. Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
+The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents.

+7. Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression.

+8. Where no such determination is made within six months after the date of notification, the Prosecutor may proceed with the investigation in respect of a crimeof aggression, provided that the Pre-Trial Division has authorized the commencement of the investigation in respect of a crime of aggression in accordance with the procedure contained in article 15, and the Security Council has not decided otherwise in accordance with article 16.

+9. A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute.

+10. This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5."

-Article 15 ter (NOT YET INTO FORCE)
+Article 15 ter of the Rome Statute:

-Exercise of jurisdiction over the crime of aggression
+Exercise of jurisdiction over the crime of aggression (Security Council referral)

-- (Security Council referral) - 1.
-The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, paragraph (b), subject to the provisions of this article. - 2.
-The Court may exercise jurisdiction only with respect to crimes of aggression committed one year after the ratification or acceptance of the amendments by thirty States Parties. - 3.
-The Court shall exercise jurisdiction over the crime of aggression in accordance with this article, subject to a decision to be taken after 1 January 2017 by the same majority of States Parties as is required for the adoption of an amendment to the Statute. - 4.
-A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - 5.
-This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5. - 5.
-The following text is inserted after article 25, paragraph 3, of the Statute: - 3 bis.
-In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State. - 6.
-The first sentence of article 9, paragraph 1, of the Statute is replaced by the following - 1.
-Elements of Crimes shall assist the Court in the interpretation and application of articles 6, 7, 8 and 8 bis. - 7.
-The chapeau of article 20, paragraph 3, of the Statute is replaced by the following paragraph; the rest of the paragraph remains unchanged: - 3.
-No person who has been tried by another court for conduct also proscribed under article 6, 7, 8 or 8 bis shall be tried by the Court with respect to the same conduct unless the proceedings in the other court:
+"1.
+The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, paragraph (b), subject to the provisions of this article.

+2. The Court may exercise jurisdiction only with respect to crimes of aggression committed one year after the ratification or acceptance of the amendments by thirty States Parties.

+3. The Court shall exercise jurisdiction over the crime of aggression in accordance with this article, subject to a decision to be taken after 1 January 2017 by the same majority of States Parties as is required for the adoption of an amendment to the Statute.

+4. A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute.

+5. This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5."